 There are two unrelated news stories that make, I believe, the same point: defending the rights of your neighbor, even if you disagree with that neighbor, is important.
 This is a foundational concept that gets lost far too often.
 The first event I want to discuss is the tragic terrorist attacks in Brussels, the second is Disney’s claim they will leave Georgia if the Religious Freedom Restoration Act (RFRA) is signed into law.
 These two stories cover different events and rights, but the underlying point is the same.

 The ISIS terrorist attacks in Brussels were horrific.
 Suicide bombers killed 31 people and injured another 250.
 The attacks follow the November attacks in France where 130 people died.
-1 I wrote afterwards on Facebook that the terrorism in Brussels would do three things: 1) Push Europe to close it’s borders, 2) Complicate the UK’s vote on leaving the EU (“Brexit”), and 3) Give Trump more fodder in the primaries.
+[1.
+Europe is not alone in these attacks.
+As I was editing this piece over Easter weekend, Pakistan was struck by suicide bombers at a public park.
+Women, children, and families were slaughtered in a park while celebrating Easter.
+There are far too many blind eyes to what is happening in the Middle East and Africa when attacks happen.]
+I wrote afterwards on Facebook that the terrorism in Brussels would do three things: 1) Push Europe to close it’s borders, 2) Complicate the UK’s vote on leaving the EU (“Brexit”), and 3) Give Trump more fodder in the primaries.
 I included this sub-point:

 President Obama being in Cuba, acting as an equal with the Cuban dictatorship government, while Brussels burns from terrorist attacks will shape how people view this event.